jchangz01/bruinplanner/README.md

-**OPTIONAL**: If you would like to connect the contact page to your gmail, Add the following to the .env file in addition to the contents above
+**OPTIONAL**: If you would like to connect the contact page to your gmail, add the following to the .env file in addition to the contents above
 ```
 CONTACT_EMAIL_ADDRESS="YOUR GMAIL ACCOUNT"
 CONTACT_EMAIL_PASS="YOUR GMAIL ACCOUNT PASSWORD"